hissain/youtuber-debunked/README.md

 - Optionally detect logical faults in the transctiption using the **Gemini API**.

 ### Features in queue:
-- Classifying assertive claims from the transcription
+- Classifying assertive claims from the transcription.
-- Factchecking and validation of the claims from reliable source using online search capabilities
+- Fact-checking and validation of the claims from reliable source using online search and agentic AI.
-- Reorganizing of the factual faults and logical faulst
+- Re-organizing the factual faults and logical faults.
-- Preparing script for a hypothetical debunker using generative AI agents
+- Preparing a script for a hypothetical debunker charecter using generative AI (or AI Agents).
-- Synthesizing the script to create audio and generative debunk videos
+- Synthesizing the script to create an audio and a video using generative AI (or AI Agents).

 This tool is particularly useful for analyzing transcriptions to identify **logical fallacies** and **incorrect claims** made by YouTubers and prepare a debunk video.